 I can get a little fixated on an idea.
-I will think about it over and over again until I can take it any more.
-This week I became fixated with a soft eggy bread called mallorca.
-Suddenly at 5:30 am Friday morning my eyes were wide open and my head was filled with thoughts of soft sweet eggy bread.
-By 6:00 am, before the sun had risen, I was in the car on my way to the store for yeast and eggs.
+I will think about it over and over again until I can’t take it anymore.
+This week I got fixated on mallorca, a soft eggy bread from Puerto Rico.
+At 5:30 am Friday morning my eyes were wide open, and my head was filled with thoughts of soft sweet eggy bread.
+By 6:00 am before the sun had risen, I was in the car on my way to the store for yeast and eggs.

-You might understand my sudden and overwhelming obsession if you’ve had mallorca bread before.
+If you’ve had mallorca bread before you may understand my sudden and overwhelming obsession.
 This bread is sweet, soft and supple.
 Not to mention all the memories I have tied in with this bread.
-We lived in Puerto Rico when I was in high school and almost every Saturday morning my mother would take my sister and I to La Bombonera for breakfast.
+We lived in Puerto Rico when I was in high school and on many Saturday mornings my mother would take my sister and me to La Bombonera for breakfast.
 La Bombonera was famous for their delicious plump, buttery rolls of mallorca bread, dusted with powdered sugar.
 The rolls would sit in the window beckoning you to come in.
-Unfortunately after 110 years La Bombonera closed in 2012, but those soft sweet rolls will always have a special place in my heart.

-Pan de Mallorca (mallorca bread) originates from the Ensaïmades bread from the Spanish island of Majorca, which is why we call it Mallorca.
-Although La Bombonera has closed you can still find mallorca bread in any local Puerto Rican reposteria (bakery).
+Pan de Mallorca (mallorca bread) originates from Ensaïmades bread from the Spanish island of Majorca, which is why we call it mallorca.
+But like much of Puerto Rican cuisine we adopted it and made it part of our culture.
+Mallorca bread can be found in most local Puerto Rican reposteria (bakery).
 Every time I go home I do my best to get my hands on a warm buttery mallorca.
 But, for the times I can’t make it to PR, I can make them at home and so can you.